Pest control hub

 What does it look like?

 A large, spreading, deciduous tree up to 12-18m tall.
 The trunk and branches have light coloured bark and stout prickles 5-10mm long.
 Leaves are bright green, and broad oval to heart-shaped, up to 20cm long.
 Flowers occur in late winter, and are dark orange, 50-60mm long, and in clusters on the branch tips from August to October.

-Naturalised in disturbed places, cliffs, along roadsides and creeks, often in sites with moist soil.
-Sites that have received mulched or dumped vegetation.
+Naturalised in disturbed places.
+Coral trees are found on cliffs, along roadsides and creeks, often in sites with moist soil and sites that have received mulched or dumped vegetation.

 Why is it a problem?